|Module Title||VISITOR MANAGEMENT|

 c.
 An appreciation is shown of the indirect methods available to survey site usage.

 a.
-An understanding of the legal history of countryside access is demonstrated.
+An understanding is shown of the value of using the media.